 Some of you may need to move in early for athletics or academic programs, and we are working with coaches and program coordinators on these early move-ins.
 Please check with your coach or program coordinators about early move-in dates.

 What should I bring and what items are not permitted?

 This year, more than ever, maintaining clean spaces is a shared responsibility.
 Please do your part to keep your personal spaces and surfaces clean.
 We recommend keeping a supply of hand sanitizer and antibacterial surface cleaner (as you are able).

-The University is working to make two cloth masks available to each of you at no cost.
+The University has made two cloth masks available to each of you at no cost.
 You may want to bring additional masks if available.